cpouchon/ORTHOSKIM/README.md

 NRDNA_REF=~/ORTHOSKIM-v.1.6/data/nucrdna_rRNA_unaligned.fa                          ## [54] rDNA rRNA reference sequences FASTA file (nucleotide sequences required).
 Please check restrictions for the sequence names.
 ```

->**Note:** For chloroplast annotations, only genes found in single and circular contig will be extracted to avoid the capture of mitochondrial contigs that can be annotated as chloroplast one.
+> **Note:** For chloroplast annotations, only genes found in single and circular contig will be extracted to avoid the capture of mitochondrial contigs that can be annotated as chloroplast ones.

 ### 8.4. phyloDB extraction from annotations

-For each library of the sample file, ORTHOSKIM will perform genes extraction directly from annotation with `-m phyloskim_extraction_targeted` mode, according to a list of genes for `-t [chloroplast, nucrdna]` targets.
+For each library of the sample file, ORTHOSKIM will perform gene extraction directly from annotations with `-m phyloskim_extraction_targeted` mode, according to a list of genes for `-t [chloroplast, nucrdna]` targets.

-Muli-FASTA files are generated per gene in the `/Working_directory/Extraction/` directory for each compartment and gene type.
+Multi-FASTA files are generated per gene in the `/Working_directory/Extraction/` directory for each compartment and gene type.

 ## 9. Funding

 The PhyloAlps data collection was largely funded from the European Research Council under the European Community’s Seventh Framework Programme FP7/2007-2013 grant agreement 281422 (TEEMBIO), the Sixth European Framework Programme (GOCE-CT-2007-036866), the Swiss SNF (Grant 31003A_149508/1), the ANR DIVERSITALP Project (ANR-07-BDIV-014), ANR project Origin-Alps (ANR-16-CE93-0004), France Génomique (ANR-10-INBS-09-08) and the NextBarcode project (Institut Français de Bioinformatique).

 ## 10. Support
-For questions and comments, please contact: [contact@orthoskim.org](mailto:contact@orthoskim.org?subject=[GitHub]%20Support)
+For questions and comments, please contact: [charles.pouchon@orthoskim.org](mailto:charles.pouchon@orthoskim.org?subject=[GitHub]%20Support)